-A student who is tardy to class more than 3 times will be assigned to detention hall.
+A student who is tardy to class by 90 minutes or more will be marked as absent.
 Repeated instances of tardiness will result in more severe disciplinary action, in accordance with the Student Code of Conduct.

 Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials (All Grade Levels)